RMS Majestic (1914): Early career

+Great Depression and company merger

 When the Great Depression of 1929 struck, the White Star Line was already weakened by the mismanagement of Lord Kylsant, its president for several years.
-Despite the success of the Majestic and the Olympic, the company adapted to new circumstances.
+Despite the success of the Majestic and the Olympic, the company had to adapt to new circumstances.
 The two ships then alternated between their transatlantic service and short cruises.
 The Majestic sometimes left New York for three to four day recreational cruises to Halifax, Nova Scotia.
 In these times of Prohibition in the United States, the Majestic also sometimes went on "cruises to nowhere" in order to allow its American passengers to drink alcohol during very short voyages out of territorial waters.

 At the beginning of the 1930s, and while passengers became increasingly scarce, the Majestic began to suffer from repeated onboard fires, due to the poor quality of her electrical installation.
 This type of incident was also frequent on the Berengaria with often devastating effects, but the damage remained limited on board the Majestic.
 However, her structural problems continued to manifest themselves in the form of small cracks noted in the area of the ship already affected since 1924.
-The situation of the company worsened at the same time, although the Majestic found itself briefly in the limelight in 1932, when it transported the British delegation to the Olympic Games in Los Angeles.
+The situation of the company worsened at the same time, although the Majestic found herself briefly in the limelight in 1932, when she transported the British delegation to the Olympic Games in Los Angeles.

 Berengaria and Majestic remained jointly owned by Cunard/White Star until 1932, when Cunard terminated the joint ownership agreement.
-As the situation of the British shipping companies worsened, the British government managed to put pressure on White Star Line and Cunard Line in order to merge them, which happened in 1934.
+As the situation of the British shipping companies worsened, the British government managed to put pressure on White Star Line and Cunard Line in order to merge.
+This took place in 1934.
 The Majestic was among the ships that avoided being sent to the scrapyard that year.
 She initially continued her service.
-In 1934 an enormous wave smashed over the bridge of Majestic in the North Atlantic, injuring the first officer and White Star's final commodore Edgar J. Trant, who was hospitalised for five weeks and never sailed again.
+In 1934 an enormous wave smashed over her bridge in the North Atlantic, injuring the first officer and White Star's final commodore Edgar J. Trant, who was hospitalised for five weeks and never sailed again.

 It was during this time that the question of the conservation of the Majestic arose.
-The Cunard-White Star had a surplus of liners, and a new flagship was due to arrive in 1936, the RMS Queen Mary.
+The Cunard-White Star had a surplus of tonnage, and a new flagship was due to arrive in 1936, the RMS Queen Mary.
 Cuts were made to try to limit spending.
 The Majestic's à-la-carte restaurant was closed down and its kitchen equipment immediately sold; however, this was not enough to reduce the running costs, and the company decided to dispose of one of the two giants initially built for HAPAG.
-The Berengaria being older, and suffering more problems due to its electrical installation, it seemed logical that it should be sold for scrapping first.
-However, it turned out that operating the Majestic cost significantly more, and the need for further hull repairs remained a likely possibility.
-It was therefore decided that Majestic be withdrawn from service, after her final crossing on 13 February 1936, following only fourteen years in service.
+The Berengaria being older, and suffering more problems due to its electrical installation, seemed the logical choice.
+However, operating the Majestic cost significantly more, and the need for further hull repairs remained a likely possibility.
+It was therefore decided that she be withdrawn from service after her final crossing on 13 February 1936, following only fourteen years in service.